- How much more of a commitment is competitive than recreational soccer?

 - Can my child “play up”, or play on a team that is older?

-While there are exceptions to every rule, it is strongly suggested that players play on a team that is appropriate for their age.
-For the safety, development, and growth of your child, Cardiff Soccer prefers that players do NOT play above their age group.
+Cardiff Soccer looks at each individual case and makes a decision that is best for the player’s development and safety.
 Players wishing to play up will also be required to try out for their birth year age group and request to play up.
 Playing up will be determined based on skills and maturity.

 - What is meant by “Birth Year” age group?